Amazing Reviews: “Crime and Punisher” (Amazing Spider-Man 574-577)

 The first story is a single-issue tale cleverly entitled “Flashbacks,” written by Marc Guggenheim and illustrated by Barry Kitson.
 The title is a bit of a pun, since it centers around Flash Thompson, an old rival/friend of Peter Parker’s.
 For the uninitiated, Flash and Peter attended and high school together, where Flash regularly tormented Peter until he finally matured and grew to become his friend.
 The irony is that, even during the days where Flash bullied Peter, he was the self-proclaimed biggest fan of Spider-Man, even starting a fan club for the superhero in earlier comics.
 Having grown up, Flash decided to take his rough-and-tumble, quarterbacking demeanor and transfer it over to the army.
 Due to the shifts in real-world time, the Flash that originally joined the army in the 60s and fought in Vietnam is now partaking in the conflict in Afghanistan in 2008.
 Don’t ask how it all works.
 It’s comics, let’s leave it at that.

 The issue opens up with Flash in bed, discussing his most recent mission as a soldier with a general.
 While I think there are writers stronger than Guggenheim, what he does very nicely here is insert a lot of military-centric lingo.
-I will admit some of the language seems shoehorned (there are moments where the general asks questions about terminology that I believe a general would know), but combined with Kitson’s illustrations, Guggenheim can also show as much as he tells and get you into the story, making it feel very legitimate.
+I will admit some of the language seems shoehorned (there are moments where the general asks questions about terminology that I believe a general would know), but combined with Kitson’s illustrations, Guggenheim can also show as much as he tells and gets you into the story, making it feel very legitimate.
 And once you know the creators sought the assistance of a U.S. Army sergeant in order to get the details correct, there’s a major amount of respect here.

 The story follows the “flashback” of the mission, where Flash and his team are sent into a town to stop some insurgents.
 It’s an action-packed issue with Kitson’s art detailing a death-defying battle against enemy troops.
 What Guggenheim does nicely is he focuses on the mission.
 He doesn’t feel the need to get into politics or ideology.
 In this tale, Flash is the hero, the soldier, and he’s fighting a war.
 That’s all that matters.
-Perhaps the best part of the story are moments where Flash finds himself in situations which mirror Spider-Man.
+Perhaps the best part of the story are moments where Flash finds himself in situations that mirror Spider-Man.
 He’s Spidey’s biggest fan, and so he draws on his knowledge of the hero to help him through dangerous situations.
 An image of Spidey vs. the Juggernaut pops up when Flash references fighting an enemy who’s “like a tank.”
 When facing a daunting task head-on, a picture of Spidey lunging straight at the Kingpin is displayed.
 Ultimately, Flash stares down six different enemies and fights them all on his own—which includes his own references to the Sinister Six—receiving a variety of injuries to his legs.
 It should be said he does this while helping an injured soldier.
 All the while, this idea of being inspired by Spidey and his heroics is at the forefront of his mind.

-The last page brings a shocker: we return to Flash Thompson’s bed to find his legs missing.
+The last page brings a shocker: We return to Flash Thompson’s bed to find his legs missing.
 It’s quite the twist.
 In a world where heroes and villains seemingly come back to life on a regular basis, it’s hard to remember that consequences can exist in fiction, especially consequences which make you remember that, oh, yeah, this is a real thing that happens to real people.
 It’s a scene that makes you think, makes you realize that Flash Thompson is not the only soldier to have been injured in battle, to have lost part of himself.
 That’s where the punch of this issue comes from, and Guggenheim does well in saving this reveal, ramping up the tension until he hits the reader with the image of Flash lying there, without any legs.
 It's a well-paced story that actually made me flip back to see if I could spot clues earlier.
 Nope, not a one.

 This leads into the next story, a two-parter by writer Joe Kelly and returning artist Chris Bachalo, who previously worked with Zeb Wells on the Spidey/Wolverine story a few issues back.
 I will say this, to begin: Joe Kelly is funny, legitimately funny.
 It’s hard to write humor, especially in the limited space a comic provides, and Kelly is one of the few who puts Spidey’s unique voice on the page constantly.
 He does that really well.
 Bachalo, as usual, brings a nice level of cartoon-esque artistry with his signature touch of grit.